mhertel278/pizza_store/README.md

 ## Findings:
-    Total dollars sold, total orders, and total units sold are all down in December from November Total dollars is down more than total units and total orders Fewer people are buying high dollar items, and fewer are ordering multiple pizzas on an order
+    Total dollars sold, total orders, and total units sold are all down in December from November Total dollars and units sold are down more than number of orders Fewer people are ordering multiple pizzas on an order

     Total dollars are strongest at lunch time hours than dinner hours Total dollars are stronger on weekdays than weekends